THOMASELOVE/500-data/toy2020/toy2020_analysis.md

 Matched number of observations  (unweighted).
 140
 ```

+### Alternative Matching Strategies.

+There are many other strategies available for doing matching in R, many
+of whom are supported by other packages we’ll use, like `cobalt`.
+Our
+focus in this toy problem is 1:1 greedy matching using the `Matching`
+package, but we’ll also briefly mention a couple of other approaches
+available in that same package.

+Specifically, if we wanted to do matching with replacement, we would use
+`replace = TRUE` (which is actually the default choice) and maintain
+`ties = FALSE`.

+If we wanted to do 1:2 rather than 1:1 matching with the `Match`
+function, we would change `M = 1` to `M = 2`.

+1. Suppose you run a 1:1 propensity match **with replacement**.
+You
+    should want to know:
+      - how many treated subjects are in your matched sample, and
+      - how many control subjects are in your matched sample

+If you run a match using `match_with_replacement <- Match(Y, Tr, X, M=1,
+ties = FALSE)` then these answers come from
+`n_distinct(match_with_replacement$index.treated)` and
+`n_distinct(match_with_replacement$index.control)`, respectively.
+This
+method works for 1:2 matches, too.

+2. When matching with replacement using the `Match` function from the
+    Matching package, you should always indicate `ties = FALSE`.
+      - So, `match2 <- Match(Tr=Tr, X=X, M = 1, ties=FALSE)` is OK, but
+        `match2 <- Match(Tr=Tr, X=X, M = 1)` is not.
+      - You’ll know it worked properly if you run
+        `n_distinct(match2$index.treated)` and
+        `n_distinct(match2$index.control)` and the control group size is
+        no larger than the treated group size.
+      - The conclusion: Regardless of whether you’re doing with or
+        without replacement, run `Match` using `ties = FALSE`.

 ## Balance Assessment (Semi-Automated)

+OK, back to our 1:1 greedy match without replacement.
+Next, we’ll assess
-Next, we’ll assess the balance imposed by this greedy match on our
+the balance imposed by this greedy match on our covariates, and their
-covariates, and their transformations (`A`^2 and `B*C` and `B*D`) as
+transformations (`A`^2 and `B*C` and `B*D`) as well as the raw and
-well as the raw and linear propensity scores.
-The default output from
+linear propensity scores.
+The default output from the `MatchBalance`
-the `MatchBalance` function is extensive…
+function is extensive…

 ``` r
 set.seed(5001)